ECSIM/pem-dataset1/README.md

 If you use this dataset in your research, we would appreciate citations to the following paper :

 <pre>
-Hamidi, Sarmin, Sepand Haghighi, and Kasra Askari.
-2020.
-“Dataset of Standard Tests of Nafion 112 Membrane and Membrane Electrode Assembly (MEA) Activation Tests of Proton Exchange Membrane (PEM) Fuel Cell”.
-ChemRxiv. doi:10.26434/chemrxiv.11902023.
+S. Hamidi, S. Haghighi, K. Askari, Dataset of Standard Tests of Nafion 112 Membrane and Membrane Electrode Assembly (MEA) Activation Tests of Proton Exchange Membrane (PEM) Fuel Cell, ChemRxiv, (2020). doi:10.26434/chemrxiv.11902023.
 </pre>
 <pre>